sanikasha/superFastPages/_pages/about.md

 permalink: /about/
 ---

 My name is Sanika Shahapurkar, and I am currently a senior in high school!
 I love playing my guitar, going to concerts, and taking pictures on my film camera.
-I am several clubs at school including the DNHS Anti-racism and Equity Taskforce, Peer Counseling, and Theatre Society.
+I am in several clubs at school including the DNHS Anti-racism and Equity Taskforce, Peer Counseling, and Theatre Society.

 ![]({{ site.baseurl }}/images/aboutmepic.png)